Architectural shingles curling

 What causes architectural shingles to curl?

-Architectural shingles can curl due to improper installation, poor attic ventilation, or natural weathering over time.
+Architectural shingles can curl due to improper installation, exposure to extreme weather conditions, or natural aging of the shingles over time.

-When should I call a professional roofer for curling shingles?
+When should I call a professional to address curling shingles?

 Connect with certified professionals in your area